klauswuestefeld/prevayler-clj/README.md

 ### my-file.backup
 On startup, my-file is renamed to my-file.backup and a new my-file is created.
-This new my-file will only be consistent after the system state has been written to it so if my-file.backup exists, it takes precedence over my-file.
+This new my-file will only be consistent after the system state has been written to it so when my-file.backup exists, it takes precedence over my-file.

 ### my-file.backup-[timestamp]
 After a new consistent my-file is written, my-file.backup is renamed to this.
 You can keep these old versions or delete them.